 *Prefers August start date

-We would like program assistance with our college readiness programs, Mathematics, Engineering, Science Achievement (MESA) and Destination College Advising Corps (DCAC).
-The program serves K12 students (grades 6-12th), by fostering early interest in science, technology, engineering, and mathematics (STEM), and prepares middle and high school students for college STEM majors.
+The College Corps Fellows will support our college readiness programs, Mathematics, Engineering, Science Achievement (MESA) and Destination College Advising Corps (DCAC) Programs.
+The MESA Program serves K–12 students (grades 6–12) by fostering early interest in science, technology, engineering, and mathematics (STEM) and preparing students for college pathways, particularly in STEM majors.
 The DCAC program focuses primarily on providing high school students with personalized, knowledgeable guidance on college admissions requirements, financial aid, and enrollment.
-The fellows would also help with K12 school visits and special events.
-The majority of support would focus on Carpinteria Unified School District (Highschool and Middle School).
+The College Corps Fellow will be embedded within these programs to provide direct support across a range of activities, including assisting with MESA programming that builds STEM engagement and supporting DCAC efforts that offer high school students personalized guidance on college admissions, financial aid, and enrollment.
+The Fellow will also contribute to K–12 school visits and special events, helping expand outreach and student participation.
+The majority of their work will focus on serving students in Carpinteria Middle School and High School to enhance college readiness and access.

 Old Town Goleta Neighborhood Creek Project